lukelbro/scan/readme.md

 - Generic Scan:
     - Baseline calculated from the signal measured for the lowest x value.

-The experiment type used can be also be set manually:
+The experiment type used can also be set manually:
 ```
 scan.Scan(filename = filename, function = function, experiment)
 ```